Who can join NHLA?

 NHLA is the voice for libraries in New Hampshire.
 Please consider adding your voice to our current membership of 500+ individuals.
 For more information, please contact any member of the executive board.

-Please also notify a board member if your email or mailing address changes.
+Please update your contact information at nhla38.wildapricot.org or notify the membership chair if your email or mailing address changes.